 I am an avid Dollar Tree shopper.
 So many items are worth way more than $1, and it is my mission to discover all of them.
 Follow me on my journey to tell you what is worth it and what’s not as I explore more from the retailer.
 Remember to check all Dollar Tree offers before placing an online order.
 There is a purchase minimum for online orders, so it is worth it when you have a large project (although I would still stop by a store first to see what you can find).
 See all Dollar Tree articles.
+Subscribe to the blog to get updates on all posts.
 View my main page for the guide map to the site and deeper deal exploration.

 Disclosure: Affiliate and Direct Links